PresidentTree94/toon-track/README.md

 ### Settings (`/settings`)
 Allows each user to register their device for push notifications via Firebase Cloud Messaging.
 Clicking a button requests notification permissions and stores the FCM token in Supabase.

+### Reports (`/reports`)
+An archieve of past cumulative subscriber activity.
+It showcases the top recorded Webtoons as cards and organizes monthly shapshots and data breakdowns in tables.
+The user can view previous breakdowns by using the dropdown associated with the table.

 ### Authentication
 The site is password-protected using cookie-based auth.
 The middleware (`middleware.ts`) redirects all unauthenticated requests to `/login`, where the user enters a shared password.
 On success, an `auth` cookie is set.